-I am a Dutch artist who has moved around some in my life.
-And every country in which I have lived has inspired my art – and every country has left enduring influences in my work.
+Larissa Eremeeva is a Dutch artist who has moved around some in her life.
+Every country in which she has lived has inspired her art – and every country has left enduring influences in her work.

-Born in Russia, I studied art in Belgium.
-After living and working in the Netherlands and the United States, my home is now in the beautiful province of Abruzzo in Italy.
+Born in Russia, she studied art in Belgium.
+After living and working in the Netherlands and the United States, her home is now in the beautiful province of Abruzzo in Italy.

-Having spent many years using my art as a way to satisfy my obsession with human behaviour – in particular our strengths and vulnerabilities as we go about our daily lives – personal tragedy drove me to turn my focus inwards … towards myself and my own emotions.
+Having spent many years using art as a way to satisfy an obsession with human behaviour – in particular our strengths and vulnerabilities as we go about our daily lives – personal tragedy drove Eremeeva to turn her focus inwards … towards her own emotions.

-I became driven by ideas of transience and impermanence … mortality, eternity … the awareness of generational threads that may bind or may break … how memories may be recalled and how memories may be erased.
-And now, in my latest works, I draw on themes of silence, poetry (especially that of Pessoa and Pasternak) and just living a life.
+She became driven by ideas of transience and impermanence … mortality, eternity … the awareness of generational threads that may bind or may break … how memories may be recalled and how memories may be erased.
+And now, in her latest works, she draws on themes of silence, poetry (especially that of Pessoa and Pasternak) and just living a life.

 Ideas made emotion, expressed by texture and rhythm.

-It’s as if pictures are tattooed inside my head, driving a process which eventually defines the style, palette, medium and the scale of what I paint.
-The result is an abstract expressionist style of painting which I call “evocative abstract”.
+Eremeeva describes her process “as if pictures are tattooed inside my head”, initiating a sequence which defines the style, palette, medium and the scale of what she paints.
+The result is an abstract expressionist style of painting which she calls “evocative abstract”.

-While the resulting work can be viewed as purely abstract, my paintings are intended to evoke objects, feelings and memories for the viewer.
+While the resulting work can be viewed as purely abstract, she intends her paintings to evoke objects, feelings and memories for the viewer.

-Whether these feelings and memories relate to those felt by me, the artist, is not important.
-What is important is that people who see my art may be stimulated to delve further and explore their own perceptions of the world and their own emotions.
+Whether these feelings and memories relate to those felt by her, the artist, is not important.
+What is important for Eremeeva, is that people who see her art may be stimulated to delve further and explore their own perceptions of the world and their own emotions.